-The investigated welfare state is a rather minimal one, partly because the model is stark and the policy objective is confined to Pareto improvements.
-Some cross-occupational redistribution is involved, but the major component of the proposed intervention operates at an intra-occupational level.
-The same non-monotonic pattern of consumption utility in a given income/occupational class has been demonstrated to arise in several extensions of the baseline model.
 Further generalizations are desirable but left for future research.
 For instance, a child's future wage income and financial inheritance could be subject to random shocks.
 Analysis of the corresponding extension of the scenario considered in Section 4.4 would be complicated by gains from diversifying the risky payoffs to financial vs. educational investment.
-For the very poor households who do not leave financial bequests, the identified pattern of parental consumption however should prevail, suggesting that a scheme along the indicated lines could still raise interim welfare.
+For the very poor households who do not leave financial bequests, the identified pattern of parental consumption however should prevail, suggesting that a scheme along the indicated lines could still make everyone better off interim.

-One question we did not address is the underlying source of missing markets for credit or insurance.
+One question we did not address is the underlying source of missing markets for credit (2017).

+or insurance.
 Couldn't members of, say, the unskilled occupation - or profit-maximizing companies - organize a similar kind of scheme as does the government in our model?
 Why is public intervention needed?
 Mutual aid and benefit societies, fraternal lodges, trade unions and guilds have historically provided many private insurance services that have been taken over - and to some extent crowded out - by the welfare state (see Beito (2000)).
 Such societies usually have better social monitoring and enforcement possibilities than commercial companies.
 Still, collective education financing at more than a very localized scale seems to have been the exception rather than the rule.
 One can only speculate what the underlying reasons may have been - adverse selection (associated with opportunistic non-participation of parents who do not expect to benefit from it ex post), or the general equilibrium effects of such schemes (which lower the profitability of private insurance firms and households owing to the induced changes in the skill premium in the labor market) that are neutralized by the government in our construction.